seydx/homebridge-sonybravia-platform/README.md

 -  ```sudo npm install -g homebridge-sonybravia-platform```
 - ```sudo apt-get install jq```

+## Preparing the TV

-- Set "Remote start" to ON in your Android TV Settings->Network->Remote Start
+- Set "Remote start" to ON in your Android TV Settings -> Network -> Remote Start
-- Change "Authentication" to "Normal and Pre-Shared Key" in your Android Settings->Network->IP Control->Authentication
+- Change "Authentication" to "Normal and Pre-Shared Key" in your Android Settings -> Network -> IP Control -> Authentication
-- Enter a "Pre-Shared Key" in your Android TV Settings->Network->IP control->Pre-Shared Key
+- Enter a "Pre-Shared Key" in your Android TV Settings -> Network -> IP control -> Pre-Shared Key

 ## Example config.json: